-KubeArmor reduces the attack surface for cloud wokloads by using security controls such as LSMs (Linux Security Modules) for confining and limiting them process execution and file system access.
+KubeArmor reduces the attack surface for cloud workloads by using security controls such as LSMs (Linux Security Modules) for confining and limiting process execution and file system access.

 LSM hooks have been traditionally used by security engines such as AppArmor, SELinux primarily for host-based security.
 Extending the same primitives to k8s or containerized workloads is a non-trivial task.
 KubeArmor uses LSMs including AppArmor, SELinux, (BPF-LSM in the near future) for applying LSM security controls in the context of a given pod.

 The primary differentiation between KubeArmor and other event-auditing frameworks such as Sysdig Falco, and AquaSec Tracee is that KubeArmor does runtime blocking and enforcement apart from auditing.
 This means that while other auditing systems can detect a violation, KubeArmor can block the violation such as file access or the process fork depending on the user-specified or auto-recommended policy.

 Security controls allow KubeArmor to enforce a restriction before the corresponding access attempt is made.
 For example, if the attacker calls `unlink()` and there exists a policy to block that action.
 In this case, the block operation would be performed before the file is unlinked.
 This seems very logical but there are engines available out there that are purely auditing engines that cannot handle inline blocking of such security controls.
 In such auditing systems, when an unlink is attempted, the event would be raised and an alert monitoring system would then take a remediation action such as to kill the process.
 But by the time the process is killed the attacker might have succeeded in achieving its goal of deleting the files.

 KubeArmor’s provide remediation inline in the kernel space itself based on LSM hooks.

 Use of LSMs for Security Controls